cmconlan/TfWM-Accessibility-Tool/doc/PostgresDB_Setup.md

 ### Prerequisites

 - A user account with `sudo` privileges.
+- No previous installations of Postgres.
+- CentOS 7

 ### Setup Overview
 1. Install Postgres version 10 and setup a database.